symfony/symfony-docs/service_container/autowiring.rst

 But now, the type-hint (``App\Util\TransformerInterface``) no longer matches the id of the service (``App\Util\Rot13Transformer``).
-This means that the argument can no longer be autowired (actually, it :ref:`will work now, but not in Symfony 4.0 <autowiring-single-matching-service>`).
+This means that the argument can no longer be autowired.

 To fix that, add an :ref:`alias <service-autowiring-alias>`: